-JCCC maintains the area's most comprehensive continuing education program.
-One of the college's primary objectives is to serve the entire community with a wide range of cultural, technical, business and personal enrichment courses, seminars, workshops and events.
-JCCC is committed to providing educational access to all county residents, from the very young to the most senior.

-This commitment was underscored when the college completed the Cultural Education Center, the county's first performing and cultural arts center.
-Increasingly, JCCC is assuming the role of the county's cultural center.
-The Cultural Education Center contains the area's most spectacular performing arts spaces, with the 1,250-seat Yardley Hall, Theatre, Recital Hall and Gallery of Art.
+In addition, JCCC will continue its commitment to providing lifelong learning for all county residents, from the very young to the most experienced.
+The college offers the area's most comprehensive continuing education program.
+Part of the college's mission is to serve the entire community with a wide range of technical, business and personal enrichment courses, workshops, seminars and events.
+The college will also maintain its position as the county's cultural center.
+On campus, the Cultural Education Center contains the area's most spectacular performing arts spaces, with the 1,250-seat Yardley Hall, The Theatre, Recital Hall and the Gallery of Art.